SamMaier/se350/README.md

 int release_memory_block(void * memory_block);
 ```

 Restores a memory block to the heap.
 The memory block becomes available for use if requested.
+If a process with a higher priority than the current process is blocked, that process will preempt the current process and will be given the released memory block.

 The function will return `0` on a successful operation and `1` otherwise.